Mycoplasma ovipneumoniae: Symptoms

-The symptoms of M. ovipneumoniae vary between domestic and bighorn sheep, as well as other caprinae.
+The symptoms of M. ovipneumoniae vary between domestic and bighorn sheep, as well as other Caprinae.
 Symptoms in domestic sheep can range from mild respiratory disease, severe pneumonia and even death.
 Clinical and subclinical symptoms may be present in domestic sheep.
 Clinical symptoms may include fever, lethargy, decreased appetite, nasal discharge, coughing, and decreased milk production in ewes.
 Subtle and often unnoticeable clinical symptoms are present until severe damage associated with secondary bacterial infection sets in.
-Clinical signs such as fever, lethargy, head shaking, coughing, nasal discharge, and sudden death are common in Bighorn sheep possessing M. ovipneumoniae.
+Clinical signs such as fever, lethargy, head shaking, coughing, nasal discharge, and sudden death are common in bighorn sheep possessing M. ovipneumoniae.

 Testing options

-There are multiple different options for testing caprinae for M. ovipneumoniae such as antibody-based tests, DNA based tests, and bacteria cultures that can be done.
+There are multiple different options for testing Caprinae for M. ovipneumoniae such as antibody-based tests, DNA based tests, and bacteria cultures.
 Polymerase chain reaction (PCR) detection of M. ovipneumoniae, indirect hemagglutination (IH), and competitive enzyme-linked immunosorbent assay (cELISA) detection of exposure to M. ovipneumoniae all exist as options.
 The detection of M. ovipneumoniae can be obtained by bacteriologic culture, molecular diagnostics, and serology, allowing for the bacterium to be grown in culture, species-specific DNA sequences, and specific antibodies identified, respectively.
 If antibodies are present after testing, this indicates that the tested animal has at some point been exposed to M. ovipneumoniae bacteria, but does not establish alone that the individual is currently infected.

 Preventative measures

 Although there are no current vaccine options available to prevent M. ovipneumoniae, the best preventative measure for the disease is keeping wild free-ranging sheep out of contact with domestic sheep and goats.
-Preliminary research shows that having M. ovipneumoniae free domestic sheep and goats could be not only be beneficial to bighorns, but to domestic sheep producers as well.
-Domestic lambs, that are M. ovipneumoniae free, experience higher daily gains and better carcass traits, which would lead to higher profits for producers and less die-offs in bighorn sheep populations.
+Preliminary research shows that having M. ovipneumoniae–free domestic sheep and goats could be not only be beneficial to bighorns, but to domestic sheep producers as well.
+Domestic lambs, that are M. ovipneumoniae free, experience higher daily gains and better carcass traits, which would lead to higher profits for producers and fewer die-offs in bighorn sheep populations.